 What is RMO?

-RMO or Regional Math Olympiad is the second round of Mathematics Contest in India after the Pre-regional Mathematics Olympiad (Pre-RMO or PRMO) leading to the prestigious International Mathematics Olympiad.
+RMO or Regional Math Olympiad is the second round of Mathematics Contest in India after the Pre-regional Mathematics Olympiad (Pre-RMO or PRMO) leading to the prestigious International Mathematics Olympiad (IMO).
 It is held in the month of December (the first Sunday of December).

 The test is conducted in each of the 19 regions of India.
 From each region, about 30 students are selected for the next level (Indian National Maths Olympiad).
-This next-level (INMO) is held in February.
+This next level (INMO) is held in February.
 About 600 students appear in this INMO.
-Among these 600 students, 35 are selected for a one-month long camp (International Math Olympiad Training Camp) held in summer in Mumbai.
+Among these 600 students, 35 are selected for a one-month-long camp (International Math Olympiad Training Camp) held in the summer in Mumbai.

 From this training camp, a team of 6 students is sent to the most prestigious mathematics contest on earth: International Math Olympiad.
 Champions in IMO are held in high esteem throughout the world and accepted by leading universities like Harvard, Princeton, etc.

 The students who qualify in INMO are directly invited to the interview of I.S.I.
 (Indian Statistical Institute) and C.M.I.
 (Chennai Mathematics Institute) the two leading mathematics institutes in India (that is the INMO awardees are not required to take the entrance test of these institutes).
 These institutes of prestigious courses like B.Stat, B.Math, and B.Sc.
 Math held in high esteem throughout the world.